Ndugere/airbnb-clone-project/README.md

 ---

 This relational database model ensures data integrity, scalability, and supports all core operations needed for the platform.
+## Feature Breakdown

+This section highlights the core features of the Airbnb Clone project.
+Each feature is designed to replicate the functionality of the original platform while maintaining clarity and simplicity in design.

+### User Management
+Allows users to register, log in, and manage their profiles.
+The system supports both guest and host roles, with secure authentication and authorization mechanisms.

+### Property Management
+Hosts can list new properties with details such as title, description, price, and location.
+They can also update or delete their listings and manage availability for bookings.

+### Booking System
+Users can search for properties and make bookings based on availability.
+The system handles check-in and check-out dates, calculates total prices, and prevents overlapping bookings.

+### Review System
+Users can leave reviews for properties they have stayed at.
+This helps maintain transparency and trust within the platform, allowing future users to make informed decisions.

+### Payment Processing
+Handles secure transactions for property bookings.
+Each payment is linked to a booking and includes details like amount, status, and date of transaction.

+---

+These features work together to deliver a functional and user-centered experience that mirrors key aspects of the Airbnb platform.

 ## How to Run the Project